Evernerd/Evernode-Standards/CONTRIBUTING.md

 ## Process

-The ES-Standards process attempts to be easy to use, but also rigorous enough that there are permalinks to revisions of documents for reference purposes.
+The EVS-Standards process attempts to be easy to use, but also rigorous enough that there are permalinks to revisions of documents for reference purposes.

 ### Gathering Feedback Before Submitting